 The second photo shows the starting instructions for our Troy-Bilt TB35 EC 2-cycle string trimmer.
 I find these instructions unnecessarily complicated, and they do not always work.
 No matter the condition of the engine, cold or hot, these steps are to be followed.
-This Instructable will show how to make a simple attachment that allows engaging full throttle during starting, and that works far better for me..
+This Instructable will show how to make a simple attachment that allows engaging full throttle during starting while the choke is also engaged, and that works far better for me..
 That is impossible without the attachment I made.

 - Scrap of wood

 - Drill and bits

 Step 1: Factory Cams

 The first photo shows two cams.
 One is connected to the choke shaft.
 The other is connected to the throttle shaft.
 See the second photo.
 As soon as the throttle control is moved in the least, the choke releases and goes to a no choke condition.
 Whereas the carburetor is not made by Troy-Bilt, this auto release choke is likely to exist on other makes and models, too.